cloud441/NLPSentimentDetection/README.md

 # Run Jupyter Notebook:
-# If youu are on Linux distro:
+# If you are on Linux distro:
 jupyter notebook & # the '&' run the command in background to let you use the console.
 ```